colgate-cosc480ds/lab4/README.md

 If you're curious, the Iran results were analyzed statistically for fraud.
 You can read more about it [here](https://arxiv.org/abs/0906.2789).
 The analysis differs somewhat from what we did here but the spirit is the same.

+### Challenge problem(s)

+There are two options:

+- Repeat the above but examine the *leading digit*.
+Leading digits are *not* uniform but follow [Benford's law](https://en.wikipedia.org/wiki/Benford's_law).
+The test statistic must change slightly as well: instead of sum of squared errors, you should divide each square by the value expected under Benford's law.
+So, for example, if in your data you see a ones frequency of 0.20, then the first term would be `(0.20 - 0.301)^2 / 0.301`.
+The **key to completing this challenge** is to structure your code that you can **reuse** as much as code as possible between the various tasks (US vs. Iran, leading digits vs. tens and ones).
+Include some analysis of the leading digits in your python notebook.

+- Revisit the dynamic program for edit distance (see the python notebook for lecture 7 in the [lecture repo](https://github.com/colgate-cosc480ds/lecture)).
+Write your own version of this function that returns the actual sequence of edit commands that have lowest edit distance.

 ##### Acknowledgments